 - Females weigh an average of 60 pounds.

 At around the six-month mark, your Great Dane is getting taller and heavier.
-She may be asking for a lot of exercise, but since she is still growing, it is important to not overexert her, as this can injure them.
+She may be asking for a lot of exercise, but since she is still growing, it is important not to overexert her, as this can injure them.
 More seriously, it can result in hip dysplasia.
 Six months means you have established a routine in your everyday life with your dog.
-Keep being the firm, consistent, and confident leader they need, so they can learn discipline and structure.
+Keep being the firm, consistent, and confident leader they need so they can learn discipline and structure.